 With a tinted gel, lightly sketch hair-like strokes where needed, and follow your brow shape down the tail to the end.

 Avoid using one thick layer.
 Start small and build — you’ll be surprised how little product you need per application.

-Don’t be afraid to gently “saw” the applicator back and forth in each area with a light touch; doing so will help distribute the gel evenly on the front and back of hair and encourage adherence of the gel to skin — not just hair.
+Don’t be afraid to gently “saw” the applicator back and forth in each area with a light touch; doing so will help distribute the gel evenly on the front and back of the hair and encourage adherence of the gel to your skin — not just hair.